I’d say that I’m a man driven by curiosity :-)

 As I’m a curious guy, I also like to explore different ways to do old things – I ended up with developing innovative games that use gestures for controlling the game characters.
 I also have developed non-visual games for mobile phones, including ones that are multiplayer (they are listed in the projects page).

-I collaborate with Nokia through the Nokia Developer Champion program and as an administrator for the Nokia Developer Wiki, where I help in deciding the Wiki's direction and in its overall maintenance.
+I collaborated with Nokia through the Nokia Developer Champion program and as an Nokia Developer Wiki administrator for seven years, where I helped with the Wiki’s overall maintenance and with deciding the Wiki’s direction.

 As a researcher, I was able to publish papers on relevant international conferences and journals, as SBGames, SIBGRAPI, ACM Computers in Entertainment, and the Journal of the Brazilian Computer Society.
 I’m also a member of the editorial board in the International Journal of Computer Games Technology.